-KIPP Jacksonville Public Schools' code of conduct was implemented in 2017.
+KIPP Jacksonville Public Schools' will follow Duval County Public Schools' code of conduct.
 A copy of our code of conduct will be given to every family and made available when needed.
 Students are expected to adhere to all school and classroom rules.
 KIPP Jacksonville Public Schools will use the code of conduct as a guide if student behavioral expectations are not met.
 It is our belief that if a student disrupts the educational environment and prevents others from learning then he/she must be appropriately disciplined.
-We are confident that with your support, together we will be able to be successful at KIPP Jacksonville Public Schools
+We are confident that with your support, together we will be able to be successful at KIPP Jacksonville Public Schools.